zquintana/ess-help/content/preventable-tragedies/good-samaritan-struck-killed-in-hit-and-run-on-hwy-101-in-san-mateo.md

   source: NBC Bay Area
   url: https://www.nbcbayarea.com/news/local/peninsula/lanes-of-sb-101-closed-in-san-mateo-after-good-samaritan-dies-while-assisting-crash-victim/2238496/
 date: '2020-02-21'
-title: Good Samaritan Struck, Killed in Hit-and-Run on Hwy.
-101 in San Mateo
+title: "Good Samaritan Struck, Killed in Hit-and-Run on Hwy.
+101 in San Mateo"
 ---
 A good Samaritan who was trying to help following a crash on Highway 101 in San Mateo early Friday morning was struck and killed by another driver who fled the scene, according to the California Highway Patrol.